Sattar Beheshti: Catherine Ashton meeting with Gohar Eshghi

-In march of 2014 on International Women's Day, Catherine Ashton as EU foreign policy chief visited Gohar Eshghi—mother of Sattar Beheshti—and some other Iranian women activists.
+In March 2014 on International Women's Day, Catherine Ashton as EU foreign policy chief visited Gohar Eshghi—mother of Sattar Beheshti—and some other Iranian women activists.
 This meeting infuriated hardliners in Tehran.
 Iran warned Austrian embassy over Ashton meeting.
 Javan newspaper, which is affiliated with the Revolutionary Guard, censored Gohar Esghi's face from a photograph of the meeting.
 The doctored picture went viral on social media.
 Later Javan defended its action by saying they "did not want to introduce her as a seditionist".
 Sadegh Larijani, the head of Iran's judiciary, said "If it is to be that this will continue—trips such as these—and actions to take place against the security interests of the country, the judiciary will take action, and the Foreign Ministry will be responsible for the future consequences."